raspberrypilearning/comic-character/en/step_5.md

 --- /task ---

+You will use a conditional statement to check `if` the toggle switch state matches the current CSS `body` class state.

+If it does not, an action or change needs to occur.

+--- collapse ---

+---
+title: What is a condiitonal statement?
+---

+Conditional statements in JavaScript are used to make decisions in your code based on certain conditions.

+They allow your program to execute different blocks of code depending on whether a specified condition evaluates to true or false.

+These are the conditional statements used in in JavaScript: if, else, else if, and switch:

+if Statement: executes a block of code if a specified condition is true.

+    const age = 16;

+    if (age >= 18) {
+        console.log("You are eligible to vote!");
+    } else {
+        console.log("Sorry, you are too young to vote.");
+    }

+else if Statement: allows you to check multiple conditions sequentially.

+    const time = 14;

+    if (time < 12) {
+        console.log("Good morning!");
+    } else if (time < 18) {
+        console.log("Good afternoon!");
+    } else {
+        console.log("Good evening!");
+    }

+else Statement: executes a block of code if the preceding if or else if condition(s) are not true.

+    const isRaining = true;

+    if (isRaining) {
+        console.log("Take an umbrella!");
+    } else {
+        console.log("Enjoy the weather!");
+    }

+switch Statement: allows you to choose one of many code blocks to be executed.

+const day = "Monday";

+    switch (day) {
+        case "Monday":
+            console.log("It's the start of the week.");
+            break;
+        case "Friday":
+            console.log("It's almost the weekend!");
+            break;
+        default:
+            console.log("It's a regular day.");
+    }

+--- /collapse ---

 --- task ---

-Now create the function and add a variable called isDarkMode that stores the state of the toggle switch <input> element stored earlier in the darkModeToggle variable.
-It will check if it has been checked or not.
+Add an `if` statement inside your `lightModeToggle.addEventListener` method.
 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 58
+line_number_start: 55
-line_highlights: 73, 78
+line_highlights: 70
 ---
     // Light mode function
     document.addEventListener("DOMContentLoaded", function () {
-    const darkModeToggle = document.getElementById("darkModeToggle");
+     const lightModeToggle = document.getElementById("lightModeToggle");

-    // Check if dark mode preference is stored in local storage const isDarkMode = localStorage.getItem("darkMode") === "true";
+    // Check if light mode preference is stored in local storage const isLightMode = localStorage.getItem("lightMode") === "true";

-    // Set initial dark mode state based on the stored preference document.body.classList.toggle("dark-mode", isDarkMode);
+    // Set initial light mode state based on the stored preference document.body.classList.toggle("light-mode", isLightMode);
-    darkModeToggle.checked = isDarkMode;
+    lightModeToggle.checked = isLightMode;

-    darkModeToggle.addEventListener("change", function () {
+    lightModeToggle.addEventListener("change", function () {
-    const isDarkMode = darkModeToggle.checked;
+      const isLightMode = lightModeToggle.checked;

-    // Check if dark mode is already in the desired state if (isDarkMode !== document.body.classList.contains("dark-mode")) {
+      // Check if light mode is already in the desired state if (isLightMode !== document.body.classList.contains("light-mode")) {

     }